sloria/www/content/2013-11-17-mvc-and-apis-keep-em-light-and-fluffy.md

 We should separate these entities so that they can be changed independently of each other.

 - **Can't serialize arbitrary objects.** What if you need to serialize an object from a third-party library, such as a `session` object?
-Or a form? **You would need to write a custom serializer class that is passed the object and outputs the formatted data, which, conveniently, is a good idea for *any* object**.
+Or a form? **You would need to write a custom serializer class that's passed the object and outputs the formatted data, which, conveniently, is a good idea for *any* object**.

 ## Slimming down

 The best solution here is to put the serialization logic into a separate class, responsible only for formatting the output data.

-You could write these from scratch, though there are a number of libraries that make this easier.
+You could write these from scratch, though there libraries that make this easier.
 One of these is [marshmallow](https://marshmallow.readthedocs.io), written for Python (full disclosure: I'm the author).

 <a href="https://marshmallow.readthedocs.io">
 <img src="https://marshmallow.readthedocs.io/en/latest/_static/marshmallow-logo.png" height="200" alt="marshmallow docs">